voxpelli/eslint-config/README.md

 Includes the semistandard rules directly rather than relying on [eslint-config-semistandard](https://github.com/standard/eslint-config-semistandard), as that package isn't always trailing the main [eslint-config-standard](https://github.com/standard/eslint-config-standard) package.

 This package follows [semantic versioning](https://semver.org/).
-As tightening of any checks is to be considered a breaking change, tightening will only happen in new major releases.
-Any minor or patch release will only include relaxing of rules or fixing of minor obvious oversights.
+Tightening of any checks is a breaking change, therefore that will only happen in major releases.
+Minor and patch releases will only include relaxation of rules or fixing of minor obvious oversights.

 Want to use my linting rules?
 Go ahead!
 Would love feedback and a comment about you doing so, then I'll be extra careful with eg. following the semantic versioning rules.